2001-Fri Feb 24 17:10:44 MST 2017

 Gina Spadafori, likes to tell about the time she put round white circles (the kind used to color-code file folders) on her black retriever and took first place in a costume contest with her “reverse

 aggressive toward other dogs or people, though, you're better off enjoying a more private Halloween at home, just the family.
 And if you do take your dog out trick-or-treating,

 Like this article?
 Have a point of view to share?
 Let us know!

-Get the latest pet news, tips, tricks, and expert advice sent right to your inbox!
+Get all the best pet news and information sent right to your inbox!

 If the video doesn't start playing momentarily,